jeffcampbellmakesgames/UnityMarkdownViewer/README.md

-This fork makes for embedding MarkdownViewer in a EditorWindow a bit easier:
+This fork adds a few tweaks needed for [AssetUtility](https://github.com/Zumwani/AssetUtility), which embeds two MarkdownViews in a documentation window.
 * MarkdownViewer.Draw(float contentWidth = float.NaN)\
-Passing default value results in normal behavior, but passing a value draws view in the specified width.
+Passing default value results in normal behavior, but passing a value draws view in the specified width, rather than width of editor window.

 * MarkdownViewer.drawToolbar { get; set; } = true;\
 Prevents the toolbar from being drawn if false, true is normal behavior.

+* HyperlinkHelper.HyperlinkOpened event
+Event is called when user presses a hyperlink.
+Event args provides cancel variable that can be used to disable normal behavior.

+* Changed cursor to MouseCursor.Link when hovering over a hyperlink.

 # Unity Markdown Viewer (UMV)
 > A markdown viewer for unity